Keruspe/blog/posts/2015-04-03-germinal-11-released.md

 - use new g\_autoptr stuff from glib
 - new setting: word-char-exceptions matching the new one from vte
 - fix live changes from settings with new glib
-- you can now quit from the right click menu or with ctrl-shit-q
+- you can now quit from the right click menu or with ctrl-shift-q

 I hope you'll enjoy it.
 Feel free to propose new features and/or to contribute!